opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 The aruco module provides the `Dictionary` class to represent a dictionary of markers.

 In addition to the marker size and the number of markers in the dictionary, there is another important parameter of the dictionary - the inter-marker distance.
-The inter-marker distance is the minimum distance between dictionary markers that determines the dictionary's ability to detect and correct errors.
+The inter-marker distance is the minimum Hamming distance between dictionary markers that determines the dictionary's ability to detect and correct errors.

 In general, smaller dictionary sizes and larger marker sizes increase the inter-marker distance and